skortsch/skortsch/README.md

-- 👋 Hi, I’m a community and food web ecologist @University of Helsinki and @Åbo Akademi University (Turku, Finland)
+- 👋 Hi, I’m a community and food web ecologist, currently @Åbo Akademi University
 - 👀 My work focuses on the relationship between ecological network structure and function, and the variability of ecological networks through space and time
 - 🌱 visit my webpage https://skortsch.github.io/ for my bio and research projects
 - 📫 Get in touch with me here: skortsch@gmail.com